HL7/fhir-ips/input/pagecontent/design.md

 1. one to indicate a problem from the SNOMED CT GPS ( [CORE Problem List Finding/Situation/Event (GPS) - IPS](ValueSet-core-problem-finding-situation-event-gps-uv-ips.html) )
 1. one for  unknown or absent relevant problems ( [Absent or Unknown Problems - IPS](ValueSet-absent-or-unknown-problems-uv-ips.html) )

 Since this slicing is open, the presence of these two required value sets doesn't prevent implementers or specifiers to represent a problem by using alternative code systems (e.g. ICD-11) as primary code.
-The fragments below shows an example of alternative representation for the problem used in the [Condition example](Condition-eumfh-39-07-1.html) included in this guide ("Acute myocardial infarction of anterior wall")
+The fragment below shows an example of alternative representation for the problem used in the [Condition example](Condition-eumfh-39-07-1.html) included in this guide ("Acute myocardial infarction of anterior wall")

 ```
 	<code>